Click here to download:

 Chicago, IL 60629

 We offer a variety of camps to meet your child's individual interests and needs.
-Please refer to specific camp listing for a detail of description of activities, session dates and fees.
+Please refer to the camp brochure for descriptions of activities, session dates, and fees.

-Registration Dates: In person registration starts Monday, January 29th, 2018.
+Registration Dates: In-person registration starts Monday, January 29, 2018.

 Program fees: download here